 Illustration.
 Prior to collection, the client requests a budget and information on the data being collected.
 To respond to that request, a data metrics report is generated with the help of the client's IT department.
-This report is then used to quickly identify the type of information and the location where relevant documents reside.
+This report is then used to quickly identify the types of information and the location where relevant documents reside.
 Because photographs are not relevant to the case, the volume of digital photographs can be ascertained immediately, and the decision can be made to automatically identify and remove these records prior to processing or review.
 After the data is collected and processed, a more detailed report can be used to further cull irrelevant information before the data is subject to review.
-This information allows counsel to more accurately prepare their budget and answer the client's questions.
+This information allows counsel to refine its initial budget prepared in answer to the client's questions.

-Collecting information and understanding the nature of the data as early as possible is a best practice.
-There are many new tools that provide highly sophisticated reports that will quickly allow counsel and their technical advisors to understand and assess a document collection.
+Collecting information about the data and understanding the nature of the data as early as possible is a best practice.
+There are many new tools that provide highly sophisticated reports that will quickly allow counsel and its technical advisors to understand and assess a document collection.

-Comment 7.c.ii.
+Comment 7.d.ii.
 Identifying Relationships Between Documents